-- You’ll meet and form friendships with people from all over the world who share your love and concern for Israel.
+- You’ll meet and form friendships with people from all over the world who share your love and concern for Israel

 - Our experienced regional representatives have visited Israel many times.
 We are readily available to answer your questions and share tips about travel and sightseeing.
 All you have to do is ask!

 - You will get more than you give, knowing you’ve made a personal difference — and you’ll have fun too!

-- both Jews and non-Jews
+- Jews and non-Jews are eligible.